githubjeremy/beginwithangular/README.md

 # Begin With Angular

-Firstly you have to download the last version of LTS from Node.js https://nodejs.org/en/download/
+Firstly you have to download the last version of LTS from Node.js : https://nodejs.org/en/download/

-Then, install NPM package and ANGULAR/CLI npm install -g npm@latest npm install -g @angular/cli
+Then, install NPM package and ANGULAR/CLI : npm install -g npm@latest npm install -g @angular/cli

-Then, create the project with the commande as follow ng new projectname or skip the tests with the commande as follow ng new mon-projet-angular --skip-tests=true
+Then, create the project with the commande as follow : ng new projectname or skip the tests with the commande as follow : ng new projectname --skip-tests=true

-Then, you can install bootstrap and all dependences that you want npm install bootstrap@versionnumber --save
+Then, you can install bootstrap and all dependences that you want : npm install bootstrap@versionnumber --save
-And add this line in the styles point of angular.json "node_modules/bootstrap/dist/css/bootstrap.css"
+And add this line in the styles point of angular.json :
+"node_modules/bootstrap/dist/css/bootstrap.css"

 # Starter Project